The London Police Museum opens its cells to visitors

 The former Boe Street police station, located in central London in the Covent Garden district, more than a century and a half old, opens its doors on Friday.

 The building, one of London’s first police stations adjacent to the former courthouse, has been converted into a luxury hotel.
-But part of the old police station now presents its extraordinary history.
+But part of the former police station now presents its extraordinary history.

 In the audience cells – updated – over time the assassins, the voters, the dictators and the writer and playwright Oscar Wilde can win.